Wintus/Wikipedia-Blame/implementation-notes.md

 - Used TypeScript types instead of interfaces for consistency

 ## Implementation Progress
-- Core functionality for finding first text occurrence implemented
+- Core functionality for finding one text occurrence implemented
 - Basic UI with search form and results display
 - CSS styling with CSS variables for theming and responsive design
 - Error handling for API calls and search process

 ## Future Work
 - Implement tests using real Wikipedia endpoints (with mocking)
-- Add functionality to find first addition/deletion of text
+- Add functionality to find first/last addition/deletion of text
 - Add user selection to search further
-- Implement find last occurrence of text
+- Implement find first/last occurrence of text
 - Add visual highlighting of changes